 Sambar is a very popular dish and occupies an important place in South Indian Cuisine.
 A South Indian meal can never be complete without sambar.
+This is basic sambar which I have made with ashgourd/poosanikai.
 Learn how to make Sambar (South Indian-Tamil style) by following this easy Sambar recipe.

 Soak tamarind in 1 1/2 tumbler of hot water and extract the juice.
 Discard the pulp.

 Pressure cook tur dal by adding turmeric powder for 3 whistles.
 Mash it well and keep it ready.
 You can soak tur dal in a cup of hot water for 15 minutes and then pressure cook until soft.
-This will save the cooking time.
+This will save cooking time.
+Tur dal should be cooked to a mush for the sambar to be delicious.

 Heat oil in a pan/kadai and add mustard seeds, when it splutters, add fenugreek seeds, red chilli, hing and curry leaves.

-Once the pumpkin is half cooked, add tamarind extract, sambar powder and salt needed.
+Once the pumpkin is half cooked, add tamarind extract and salt needed.

 Keep it on medium flame and boil until the raw flavor of the tamarind goes.
-By this time the pumpkin will also get cooked well.
+By this time the pumpkin will also get cooked well (see picture below).

-Add cooked toor dal along with needed water and boil for 5-6 minutes on medium flame.
+Add cooked toor dal along with needed water (approximately 3/4 cup) and boil for 5-6 minutes on medium flame.
 The consistency of this sambar should neither be thick nor thin, so adjust water accordingly.

 Garnish with coriander leaves and serve with rice or idli, dosa.